MicrosoftDocs/sql-docs/docs/database-engine/configure-windows/external-scripts-enabled-server-configuration-option.md

 manager: "craigg"
 ms.workload: "On Demand"
 ---
-# external scripts enabled Server Configuration Option
+# External Scripts Enabled server configuration option

 **Applies to:** [!INCLUDE[sssql15-md](../../includes/sssql15-md.md)] [!INCLUDE[rsql-productname-md](../../includes/rsql-productname-md.md)] and [!INCLUDE[sssql17-md](../../includes/sssql17-md.md)] [!INCLUDE[rsql-productnamenew-md](../../includes/rsql-productnamenew-md.md)]

 Use the **external scripts enabled** option to enable the execution of scripts with certain remote language extensions.
 This property is OFF by default.
 When **Advanced Analytics Services** is installed, setup can optionally set this property to true.

+## Remarks

-You must enable the external script enabled option before you can execute an external script using the **sp_execute_external_script** procedure.
+You must enable the external script enabled option before you can execute an external script using the [sp_execute_external_script](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md) procedure.
 Use **sp_execute_external_script** to execute scripts written in a supported language such as R or Python.

 + For [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)]